Cro Release History

 The

-control types respectivelyGive generated forms a name, otherwise multi-select lists refuse to display the selected items in Firefox
+DateandDateTimetypes may now be used on form field attributes, and imply thedateanddatetime-localcontrol types respectivelyGive generated forms a name, otherwise multi-select lists refuse to display the selected items in Firefox

 Fix loss of current value with some control types in forms